ajavamind/rca-studio2/README.md

 Not available in any other emulator, that I am aware, is my Studio 3 emulation, where you can see a color version of Studio III games.
 The Studio III game console was never built by RCA, but I and others wrote games using Studio III prototype boards in 1977.

+Studio III Pinball Game Screenshot

 ![Screenshot of Studio III Pinball Game](Studio2/screenshot/pinball.png)

-I converted Robson's well-crafted C code to the Processing language (Java) and I added emulation for the Studio III game console color graphics.
-Robson's emulation is excellent because it simulates the real-time operaton of the Studio 2 quite well, when run on modern computers.
+I converted Robson's well-crafted C code to the Processing language (Java) and included emulation for the Studio III game console color graphics.
+I was able to add color emulation because I found an archived **Programming Manual for Studio III**, written in September 1977, detailing the color and sound functions.
+I made some contributions to that document.
+Paul Robson's emulation code design is excellent because it simulates the real-time operaton of the 1802 CPU and Studio 2 quite well, when run on modern computers.

 ## Running the Emulator